-Citrix Provisioning allows you to report problems you encounter while using the software.
-Using this feature, you can directly report issues to Citrix Support, who uses the information to troubleshoot and diagnose the problem to improve Citrix Provisioning.
+Citrix Provisioning allows you to report problems you encounter while using the software directly to Citrix Support.
+The support team uses the information to troubleshoot and diagnose the problem to improve Citrix Provisioning.
 This feature, along with the Customer Experience Improvement Program (CEIP), is used by Citrix to continually improve the software.

 Participation in programs that help improve Citrix Provisioning is voluntary.
 Problem reporting, along with CEIP, are enabled by default.
 Use the information in this article to configure and use problem reporting.

 How problem reporting works

 Problem reporting works by sharing diagnostic information resulting from an event within Citrix Provisioning.
 It can be performed for a specific Citrix Provisioning server, or for a site:

-- The diagnostic bundle can be uploaded directly to Citrix, or it can be saved to a shared network drive and manually uploaded to Citrix at a later time.
+- Upload the diagnostic bundle directly to Citrix, or save it to a shared network drive and manually upload it later.

 The diagnostic bundle is manually uploaded to the Citrix CIS website.
 Log in to this site using your Citrix credentials.

 Using a token for the secure communication

 When using problem reporting, a token is generated to associate the diagnostic bundle with your My Citrix account login credentials.
-Once the token is associated with your My Citrix credentials, it is stored in the database for all future problem reporting, thus eliminating the need to store your login credentials.
+Once the token is associated with your My Citrix credentials, it’s stored in the database for future problem reporting.
+This process eliminates the need to store your login credentials.

-If you are using Problem Reporting for the first time and have not yet configured a login token, you will be prompted to enter your My Citrix login credentials.
-Once you enter your login credentials, the token will be generated and stored in the database.
+If you are using Problem Reporting for the first time and have not yet configured a login token, you are prompted to enter your My Citrix login credentials.
+Once you enter your login credentials, the token is generated in the database.